 Successful organizations rely on effective communication among their governing entities, participating members, and users of their products and services.
 Several communication strategies were implemented for sharing information over the duration of the NSDL program, and many tools were adopted during the rapid evolution of Internet-based communications.

 Evaluation of these communication strategies and networking events showed mixed results.
 Participants often indicated that they did not know where to find the most recent information about other projects' work or CI activities.
 Managing project-wide communication was more challenging and time consuming for participants and leadership alike than was originally anticipated.

 As NSDL matured, the CI expanded its support for communications around the NSDL brand.
 CI staff and NSDL project members regularly promoted NSDL at regional and national conferences and through blogs, webinars, and podcasts.
 Since the NSDL community had expanded to include users who were not invested in building a digital library, communication strategies subsequently shifted to align with the needs of these new users that just wanted to find and use STEM resources.
 One result was that individual projects saw a benefit to promoting their collections as part of the NSDL brand.
 However, some research-oriented projects had other audiences besides these new users and could not effectively take advantage of these targeted outreach activities.
 (For more information, see Endnote 1: NSDL Communication Methods and Tools.)1

 Evaluation requires careful planning, systematic application, and integration into an organization's management.

-- Evaluation depends on stakeholder agreement on what, who, and how the organization's products and services are intended to affect its clients.
+- Evaluation depends on stakeholder agreement on who, what, and how the organization's products and services are intended to affect its clients.

 - Theories of change or logic models are useful organizational planning tools and guides for evaluation.
 They make it possible to build evaluation instrumentation into technology and ensure that project activities are aligned with the intended outcomes and impacts.